HSnils/ExperienceDesign/README.md

 Experience Design assignment 3

 # Installation
-1. Edit dblogon.php with your database information
+1. Edit 'dblogon.php' with your database information
-2. Start setup.php on local server or online server
+2. Start 'setup.php' on local server or online server
-3. Go to login.php
+3. Go to 'login.php'
 4. Some users have already been added, feel free to register your own

 # Features